dahlia/fedify/docs/tutorial/microblog.md

 ~~~~

 If you look closely at the table, you can see that the `type` column only allows
 two types of values.
-One is the [RSA-PKCS#1-v1.5] format and the other is
+One is the [RSA-PKCS#1-v1.5] type and the other is
-the [Ed25519] format.
+the [Ed25519] type.
 (What each of these means is not important for this
 tutorial.)
 Since the primary key is on `(user_id, type)`, there can be a maximum
 of two key pairs for one user.

 > [!TIP]
 > We can't go into detail in this tutorial, but as of September 2024,
 > the ActivityPub network is in the process of transitioning from
-> the RSA-PKCS#1-v1.5 format to the Ed25519 format.
+> the RSA-PKCS#1-v1.5 type to the Ed25519 type.
 Some software only
-> accepts the RSA-PKCS#1-v1.5 format, while some software accepts
+> accepts the RSA-PKCS#1-v1.5 type, while some software accepts
-> the Ed25519 format.
+> the Ed25519 type.
 Therefore, to communicate with both sides,
 > both pairs of keys are needed.

 The `private_key` and `public_key` columns can receive strings,